 - A carrier cdriver who delivers to that College or University more than 14 consecutive days or 30 days in a calendar year (i.e., water delivery; mail; VTA drivers; Outreach drivers; armored car drivers; telephone, gas, and electricity technicians; computer technicians, office supply drivers, and others).

-This does not relieve the person to register as a Sex Offender with the jurisdiction where he/she is residing.
+This section does not relieve the person to register as a Sex Offender with the jurisdiction where he/she is residing.
 The registrations as a Sex Offender with a Collge or University Police Departments are in addition to the registration with the local police and sherriff's departments.

 The database of registered sex offenders may be searched on the Megan's Law website.
 Once the disclaimer on the Megan's Law website has been read and acknowledged, the database may be searched by a sex offender's specific name, obtain ZIP Code and city or county listings, obtain detailed personal profile informaiotn on each registrant, and use the map application to search a neighborhood or anywhere throughout the state to determine the specific location of any of those registrants on whom the law allows us to display a home address.

 The possession, use, and sale of alcoholic beverages by anyone on Ohlone Community College District controlled property is a misdemeanor as per California Business Code 25608 (community college) and a violation of the Standards of Student Conduct.
 The use, sale, or possession of any illegal drug is a violation of state law and any person found in violation may be subject to arrest by federal, state, local, or campus security authorities.
 Criminal prosecution is separate from any administrative discipline that may be imposed by the Ohlone Community College District.